e6on/Twitch-Streamer-Docker-Setup/README.md

 -   **Highly Customizable:** Easily change stream resolution, framerate, bitrates, and ingest server via environment variables.
 -   **Persistent Playlist:** The generated playlist is stored in the `./data` volume for easy inspection.

+You can use ready made Docker image from here https://hub.docker.com/r/e6on/twitch-streamer or make your own.

 ## Prerequisites

 Before you begin, ensure you have the following installed and configured on your host system: